grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 The _Gnat_ was not sinking so fast that it did not right itself first.
 The sucking hole under them pulled harder on the lead weights at the bottom of the boat than the rest of it.
 Slowly the keel was drawn, and the sail rolled back up to where it was supposed to be.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Shakes was almost ecstatic.
 He started laughing.
 "Hemi!
 This is certainly _it_.
 But at least the _Gnat_ is going down upright!
 With some dignity!"
 He found his lighter and tried to ignite the cigarette that was somehow still hanging unlit from his lips.
-The cigarette was soaked and refused to light, but the glow of the flame from the lighter showed them how dire their situation was.
+The cigarette was soaked and refused to light, but the glow of the flame from the lighter revealed how dire their situation was.

 "Give me that."
 Hemi took the lighter from Shakes and snapped it aflame.
 He used it to look over the _Gnat_'s controls, passing the small, flickering light slowly in front of each dial and gauge.
 For good measure he pulled the emergency blow lever again.
 He opened all the tank trim valves.
 None of those things required electricity to function --- they were purely mechanical devices on all submarines as a safety precaution for a situation just like this.
 If there was no power, the sub should still be able to make it to the surface.

 But not if the ballast tanks had split and let the reserve air out.
-The bubble they needed to ride up had made its own way to the surface, leaving uselessly without them.
+The bubble they needed to ride up had made its own way to the surface, uselessly leaving them behind.

 The water Shakes sat in was rising quickly.
 Water was pissing in through cracks in the viewport.
 Hemi looked at the depth gauge --- pegged at one hundred meters, which was the maximum reading for the gauge.

 He let the lighter go out.

 His whole life he had been able to make these machines --- all machines --- do what he wanted them to.
 But this particular one was failing him now.
 Shakes's resignation seemed to be the only appropriate response left.
-In the darkness he listened the water streaming into the submarine.
+In the darkness he listened to the water streaming into the submarine.
 It sounded like babbling brooks he had known long ago in his youth, on land.
-With no visual sensory input in the darkness, his mind instead saw the bright sunny brooks that brought fresh water down to the sea on the island where he had grown up.
+With no visual sensory input in the darkness, his mind instead saw the bright sunny streams that brought fresh water down to the sea on the island where he had grown up.
 All his years on rusting and leaking submarines, and running water --- a sound of death on submarines --- still remained firstly the sound of life and his youth.

 [//]: # (### Rescued by the Prospect, lifted from underneath)

 Then a clang in the darkness, like a church bell in the night.
 Hemi had expected something like this.
 The pressure hull would be collapsing in on itself.
-The steel snapping together like the jaws of some beast.
-He braced himself for the rush of water that should follow it.
+The steel snapping together like the jaws of some huge metal beast.
+He braced himself for the rush of water that would follow it.

 Instead the _Gnat_ settled flat, and the descending sensation suddenly jolted to a stop.
 Hemi lit the lighter again.
 Shakes was staring at him with a puzzled look on his face.
 Hemi looked at the depth gauge: rising.